bencole12345/BenChatServer/README.md

 Success will be indicated by an HTTP code 201.
 If the user sending the request is not a member of that conversation, an HTTP code 401 (forbidden) will be returned instead.

-## Receiving Messages
+### Receive Messages
 For now, messages are received by sending a `POST` request to `/messages/view`.
+This returns all messages sent to the specified conversation.
 The request should contain the following information:

 ```
 {